ibm-cloud-docs/watsonxdata/spark-extnsn.md

 * The user must have full access to create schema and table.
 * To create data policy, you must associate the catalog to Presto engine.
 * If you try to display schema that is not existing, the system throws nullpointer issue.
+* You can enable the Spark access control extension for Iceberg, Hive and Hudi catalogs.